Legacy Fighting Alliance: Promotions

 Legacy FC and Resurrection FA agreed to a co-promoted live event on May 8 that featured bouts with fighters from one organization battling the other.
 The event took place on May 8 and as part of the AXS TV FIGHTS franchise.
 The event was labeled AXS TV FIGHTS: RFA VS. Legacy Superfight.
 The main event featured a title bout as the Legacy FC and RFA flyweight champions fought for the AXS TV Super Fight title.
 In addition two Legacy FC fighters competed to crown a new lightweight champion, and the RFA bantamweight champion defended his title against a top RFA contender.

 Merger

 In September 2016 it was announced that Legacy FC & RFA would merge to create a new Legacy Fighting Alliance promotion.
 LFA had its first event on January 13, 2017, with Legacy FC and RFA bantamweight titles unification as the main fight.

 Broadcasting

 After about two and a half years of broadcasting Legacy Fighting Alliance, AXS TV was by owner Mark Cuban sold to Anthem Sports.
 Anthem disbanded the AXS TV Fights division.
 At UFC 244 it was announced UFC Fight Pass secured an exclusive on LFA broadcasts.
 On November 8, 2021, it was announced that the broadcasting deal with the UFC was renewed to last through 2025.
+On January 7, 2026, it was announced that the promotion has officially parted ways with UFC Fight Pass and signed a new broadcast deal with Vice TV.